Paqmind/react-ultimate/README.md

 at the root).

 ### Immutable

 [Immutable-js](http://facebook.github.io/immutable-js/docs/#/) may replace the majority of use-cases for Lodash.
 So we try to use this on both frontend and backend.
 Unfortunately, it turns out not as easy as expected.

-### Browser Sync
+### Browser Sync (live reload)

-No Browser Sync cause it creates more complexity and usability issues than solves.
+We believe they create more complexity and usability issues than solve.
-May break on errors leaving you wondering whether it were updated or not.
+As soon as you do something more complex than changing component text you can't be sure that your browser is really updated after syntax error or something.
+So you'll constantly force refresh anyway...

 ### Browserify vs WebPack.

 Don't like this [mess](https://github.com/kriasoft/react-starter-kit/blob/master/webpack.config.js).
 Trying to stay with Browserify.

+### Builds

+Despite ES6, builds are quite fast thanks to Watchify, Babelify and parallel execution (spawns).
+Only app files are under constant watching.
+All vendors go to separate bundle.

 ## Wiki